Azure/azure-sdk-for-net/sdk/webpubsub/Azure.Messaging.WebPubSub.Client/README.md

 [Azure Web PubSub Service](https://aka.ms/awps/doc) is an Azure-managed service that helps developers easily build web applications with real-time features and publish-subscribe pattern.
 Any scenario that requires real-time publish-subscribe messaging between server and clients or among clients can use Azure Web PubSub service.
 Traditional real-time features that often require polling from server or submitting HTTP requests can also use Azure Web PubSub service.

-You can use this library in your client side to manage the WebSocket client connections, as shown in below diagram:
+You can use this library on your client side to manage the WebSocket client connections, as shown in the below diagram:

 ![overflow](https://user-images.githubusercontent.com/668244/140014067-25a00959-04dc-47e8-ac25-6957bd0a71ce.png)